renovatebot/renovate/docs/development/triage-guide.md

 Sometimes a bug is fixed with a PR that links to a issue.
 When the PR is merged, the issue is automatically closed.
 Sometimes the bug was not really fixed, and someone says: "Hey this is still broken for me."
-In that case, re-open the issue.
+In that case, re-open the issue only if it's definitely the same problem (users often associate different problems together incorrectly).
+Otherwise, ask the user to open a new issue if it seems like it is different.

 ### Assign issues

 You can assign a issue to yourself, so that others know you're going to work on the issue.
-You can also assign another user, if they have said they want to volunteer to fix the bug or implement a feature.
+GitHub allows issues to be assigned to any project collaborator or to any non-collaborator who has created or commented on the issue, so you can also assign in either of those cases if it makes sense.

 ### Mark duplicate issues and pull requests